BlitzYp/notesApp/README.md

 # notesApp
-First you must do npm install to install all the required packages
+First you must cd into the notesApp folder and do npm install to install all the required packages

 This is a notes App!
 To see the commands use node App.js --help!